PhD Global Health

 Please note that we are currently not accepting any unsolicited PhD applications to the International Doctorate in Global Health Programme.
 Any upcoming opportunities to register for the PhD will be advertised here and on CGH social media pages.

 Admission to the PhD Global Health programme at Trinity College Dublin is highly competitive.
 Applicants must possess a strong academic record, international research experience, and a keen interest in global health research.
-Admission to the programme takes place in two stages.
+Admission to the programme takes place in three stages.

 - Cover letter